 - 2.1 In the past, the relatively low volume of distributed generation did not have any substantial impact on the National Electricity Transmission System (NETS).
-However due to the growth of distributed generation, its impact is becoming more noticeable in the planning and operation of the transmission network. - 2.2 In the development of the transmission networks, distributed generation is taken into account in the process of evaluating transmission system boundary capacity requirements.
+However, due to the growth of distributed generation, its impact is becoming more noticeable in the planning and operation of the transmission network. - 2.2 In the development of the transmission network, distributed generation is taken into account in the process of evaluating transmission system boundary capacity requirements.
 Depending on the location of the distributed generators and the nature of the boundary (i.e. whether it is exporting or importing), boundary flows can either increase or decrease in the presence of distributed generation.
-Having accurate boundary flow requirements is essential for network planners to determine the right level of network reinforcements required as well as the timing of these reinforcements. - 2.3 For example over £1bn is being invested in the western HVDC link to reinforce boundary B6 by 2.2GW.
+Having accurate boundary flow requirements is essential for network planners to determine the right level of network reinforcements required as well as the timing of these reinforcements. - 2.3 For example, over £1bn is being invested in the western HVDC link to reinforce boundary B6 (the export boundary at the border between Scotland and England) by 2.2GW.
 The contribution of embedded generation to the B6 boundary transfer is approximately 600MW (see Figure 1 below), which is almost 30% of the link's capacity.
-This illustrates the material impact that embedded generation has on the need case for additional reinforcements
+This illustrates the material impact that embedded generation has on the need case for additional reinforcements.